Cross-Country Skiing in Banff: Trails & Tips

 In winter, the road to Moraine Lake is closed to vehicles and becomes a beautiful cross-country ski route.
 It's gentle uphill on the way out and a rewarding glide back.
 The destination — Moraine Lake in winter silence — is extraordinarily peaceful.

-You don't need to own equipment — several shops in Banff rent cross-country ski packages:
+You don't need to own equipment — several shops in Banff rent cross-country ski packages with updated 2026 inventory:

 • What's included: Skis, boots, and poles (classic or skate setup)

-• Shops: Snowtips-Bactrax, Wilson Mountain Sports, and Ultimate Sports on Banff Avenue
+• Shops: Snowtips-Bactrax, Wilson Mountain Sports, and Top Sports on Banff Avenue

 • Fitting tip: Classic skis should be about 20 cm taller than you.
 Staff will help with proper sizing